gregsaun/BearExxa-V2/README.md

 ## Official Kit

-> [!INFO]
+> [!NOTE]
 > The official kit is not yet available.
 Will be sold for the first RC release.

 ### What's included
   - Custom stepper by LDO Motors (read the [Design Goals](doc/design_goals.md) for more information)
-  - A hotend fan with tachometer wire to pass Prusa firmware self tests and have extra safety
+  - Hotend fan with tachometer wire to pass Prusa firmware self tests and have extra safety
-  - A quality toothed idler with dual bearings and correctly sized flanges
+  - Quality toothed idler with dual bearings and correctly sized flanges
-  - Necessary wires and textile sleeve for a clean wiring
+  - Wires and textile sleeve for a clean wiring
   - Bondtech hardware
   - All the necessary small hardware (screws, nuts, dowel pins, PTFE tube, etc.)

 ### What's not included
-As the kit is dedicated to Original Prusa printers the kit doesn't have the following parts:
+As the kit is dedicated to Original Prusa printers the kit doesn't include:
   - Z axis Lead screw nuts
   - X axis smooth rods
   - X and Z axis bearings